No fuel shortage, says transport secretary

 Mr Shapps told the BBC's Andrew Marr that the problems with fuel supply were down to panic buying and said the situation would right itself as, unlike shortages of toilet roll at the start of the pandemic, fuel was difficult to store.

-But Labour leader Sir Keir Starmer said the fuel issues and shortage of HGV drivers showed a "complete lack of planning" by the government.
+A shortage of lorry drivers has caused problems for a range of industries in recent months, from supermarkets to fast food chains.

+Freight industry group Logistics UK estimates that the UK needs about 90,000 HGV drivers - with existing shortages made worse by the pandemic, tax changes, Brexit, an ageing workforce, and low wages and poor working conditions.

-"For a long time we have known there is a problem with HGV drivers that's been there for years but we knew in particular that when we exited the EU there would be a need for a back-up plan to deal with the situation and there has been no plan from the government," Sir Keir said.
+Sir Keir said the situation had been known about for years and said "we knew in particular that when we exited the EU there would be a need for a back-up plan to deal with the situation."

 He said Boris Johnson needed to say what he was going to do about the situation on Sunday.

-Asked if he would bring in 100,000 foreign drivers, the number which the UK is estimated to be short of, Sir Keir said "we have to issue enough visas to cover the number of drivers that we need.
+Asked if he would bring in 100,000 foreign drivers, Sir Keir said: "We have to issue enough visas to cover the number of drivers that we need."

 Under plans to limit supply disruption in the run up to Christmas up to 10,500 lorry drivers and poultry workers could receive three-month UK visas, the government announced on Saturday.

-Freight industry group Logistics UK, welcomed the policy calling "a huge step forward in solving the disruption to supply chains".
+Logistics UK welcomed the policy calling "a huge step forward in solving the disruption to supply chains".

 But the British Chambers of Commerce said the measures were the equivalent of "throwing a thimble of water on a bonfire", while the Road Haulage Association said the announcement "barely scratches the surface".